Frank Clayton Miller, Sr. was born in 1887 in Uniontown, Fayette County, PA, the son of George B. and Mary Jane "Jennie" (Minerd) Miller.

 Frank and his parents moved to New Castle, Lawrence County, PA during the decade between 1900 and 1910, and they resided together in 1910, when Frank was age 22.
 That year, his occupation was as a railroad flagman in New Castle.

-Frank married Catherine "Bessie" A. Cartwright (1890-1948), a native of Stoneboro, Mercer County, PA, and the daughter of George and Carrie (Leslie) Cartwright.
-They had three children -- Frank C. Miller, Helen Boughter and Georgetta Miller.
-The fate of Georgetta is unknown, but she is thought to have died young.
+Frank was united in matrimony with Catherine "Bessie" A. Cartwright (1890-1948), a native of Stoneboro, Mercer County, PA, and the daughter of George and Carrie (Leslie) Cartwright.

 Said the New Castle News in 1917, "Mr. Miller was a barber by trade, but for the past ten years he had been following railroading.
 He was working out of the Conway yards when taken sick."

 Bessie later married Edward Thomas Clark (1888- ? ) and they made their home in New Castle, Lawrence County, PA.
 Edward was a foreman at a furnace operation in New Castle.

 The 1920 census shows Helen and Frank as stepchildren -- and the only children at that time -- in the home of Edwin T. and Catherine Clark in New Castle.

 Five children were born to the second marriage -- Katherine J. "Kaye" Gaston, Thomas E. Clark, Bessie J. Schultz, William F. Clark and Patricia A. Clark, between the years 1920 and 1930.

 In the 1930 census, Bessie and Edward, Helen and Frank Miller, and the five Clark children resided together in a house on Meyer Avenue in New Castle.